- Academics & Programs

 The MPS degree provides library, information, knowledge, archival and related professionals with the opportunity to

-- Undertake broader-based study in areas of interest that may cross disciplinary boundaries
+- undertake broader-based study in areas of interest that may cross disciplinary boundaries and

 Students may choose to pursue a focused MPS (concentrating on one or two areas of LIS) or a customized program (broad-based) MPS.